atelier-ritz/Coil-System-Core/README.md

 callbacks.h: Trigger functions with GUI.

-coilFieldControl.h: Relate magnetic fields with the signal from s826 I/O. Calibration of the magnetic field is done here.
+Amplifier.h: Relate magnetic fields with the signal from s826 I/O. Calibration of the magnetic field is done here.

 ConstantValue.h: Store constant values.